vmware-archive/hillview/README.md

 ## Installing Java

-We use Java 8.
+We use Java 8; newer versions will *not* work.

-First, download a JDK for Linux x64 from here: http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html
+First, download a JDK (for Linux x64 or MacOS) from here: http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html
 Note: it is not enough to have a Java VM installed, you need a JDK.

 Make sure to download the tarball version of the JDK.

-Unpack the JDK, and set your `JAVA_HOME` environment variable to point to the unpacked folder (e.g, <fully qualified path to>/jdk/jdk1.8.0_101).
+For Linux: Unpack the JDK, and set your `JAVA_HOME` environment variable to point to the unpacked folder (e.g, <fully qualified path to>/jdk/jdk1.8.0_101).
 To set your JAVA_HOME environment variable, add the following to your ~/.bashrc or ~/.zshrc.